Thursday, March 9

 It asked a crumb of me.

-4. Emily Dickinson never married and she never had children.
+4. Emily Dickinson never married, and she never had children.

 5. Emily Dickinson’s last words and final message was, “I must go in, the fog is rising”.
-She was very ill and she was only able to communicate by writing notes.
-Bright’s disease is what is on her death certificate as cause of death, but researchers believe she actually died from severe hypertension.
+She was very ill, and she was only able to communicate by writing notes.
+Bright’s disease is what is on her death certificate as the cause of death, but researchers believe she actually died from severe hypertension.

 Get your free printable Emily Dickinson worksheet here: